Fetch the original full-size cover-art versions, as uploaded to sites like AllMusic, Bandcamp, iTunes, Last.FM, MusicBrainz, SoundCloud and more...

 You activate the script simply by clicking the bookmark when on a supported site.
 Just like with userscripts, using Grabr this way ensures you always run the latest official version of Grabr.
 You don't need to install the userscript (or addons) to use the script via a bookmarklet.

-If you want full control over which version of Grabr you are running, you can create a bookmarklet pointing to a specific version in my GIST.
-Right-click the "Raw" button on GIST page to get URL for a specific version, and edit the following bookmarklet to include the found gist-URL:
+If you want full control over which version of Grabr you are running, you can create a bookmarklet pointing to a specific version in my GitHub repository.
+Right-click the "Raw" button on the source page of the specific wanted version of Stigs_Art_Grabr.user.js (Some basic GitHub knowledge probably needed to find version specific links) and copy the URL.
+Now edit the following bookmarklet to include the found URL:

-For example above points to version 2016.06.21.9 of the script.
-I cannot change the content of a specific version hosted on GIST.
-A new version of the script will always get a new URL.
+For example above points to a version of the script from Nov.
+11th 2017.
+I cannot change the content of a specific version hosted on GitHub.
+A new version of the script will get a new URL.
 So this gives you full control over what version you are using of the script.
 This is for the "paranoid people" (it's okay to be a bit paranoid on the internet, I'm not offended), but the downside is you will have to manually update the bookmarklet whenever you want to upgrade to a new version of Grabr.

 Exactly how well and "wide" Stig's Art Grabr works on supported sites varies.
 The following sites are those my main attention has been towards.
 Links point to example pages to test the script: